Experiencing the Pacific Northwest for the first time as an employee of Microsoft.

-I have been tinkering with computers and technology since the age of 11, becoming a sole proprietor under the name of Treehouse Technologies in the year 2012 as a freshman in highschool, playing around with various aspects of tech such as video game development, server hosting, system building, and ultimately freelance software development.
+I have been tinkering with computers and technology since the age of 11, becoming a sole proprietor under the name of Treehouse Technologies in the year 2012 as a freshman in highschool.
+I played around with various aspects of tech such as video game development, server infrustructure and hosting, consumer system building, and freelance software development.
 That passion for computers eventually led me to major in the Computer Science and Engineering field at the University of Connecticut.

 The HuskyTHON Application is a modern web application that allows participants of the HuskyTHON Dance Marathon event at the University of Connecticut to keep up to date with various fundraising events, personal and team fundraising progress, and information regarding the dance marathon.

 The application is a Vue3 web app utilizing the Ionic component library to create a cohesive 'native-esk' experience.

 It also utilizes a Node.js App (hosted in Azure) which is responsible for brokering data from various sources into a single highly available and scalable API for the application.

 Led a team of 6 academic peers to fulfill client requirement of allowing technicians to view data of, and send commands to, an existing infrastructure of over 7000 generators throughout the northeast, via a web app.

 I became the project's lead architect, and after reading IOT and big-data white papers provided by our academic advisor I planned a five stage pipeline which would theoretically allow a full rollout of retrofitting the 7000+ generators, fully supporting the amount of data processing that would be associated with it.
 To implement the project, the team worked together to plan all necessary tasks, those tasks' dependencies, and estimated amount of work.
 Together, we were able to create a fully working prototype several weeks before UConn's Demo Day 2019.